MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/widget-provider-manifest.md

 ## ActivateApplication

 When **ActivateApplication** is specified, the widget provider is activated via the command line, with the arguments provided as [base64url encoded](https://datatracker.ietf.org/doc/html/rfc4648#section-5) JSON strings.
+It is recommended that widget providers use the **CreateInstance** activiation type.
+For information on the **ActivateApplication** command line format, see [Widget provider ActivateApplication protocol](widget-provider-activateapplication-protocol.md).

 ## Definitions